EeroKaan/multi-platform-backup-tool/README.md

 # Multi Platform Backup Tool (MPBT)

-The MPBT application was developed by Eero Kaan to manage backup tasks of specialized WebDev environments across multiple machines.
-Currently, servers with Plain, Plesk or LXC Container devspace architectures are supported.
+The MPBT application enables you to manage backups on different kinds of webdev environments across multiple machines.
+Currently, servers with `plain`, `plesk` or `lxc` container architectures are supported.

 ## Features

 - Support for specialized target machine environments
-  - Plain target machine (Files and database directly accessible)
+  - Plain target machine (Data is directly accessible)
-  - Plesk target machine (Files and database are managed by a Plesk Installation)
+  - Plesk target machine (Data is managed by a Plesk instance)
-  - LXC Container machine (Files and database are stored in separate Containers on the target machine)
+  - LXC container machine (Data is stored in separate LXC containers on the target machine)
-- Backup of the accompanying database of the specified file destination (WordPress, Drupal, Magento, etc.)
+- Support for backing up file structures, MySQL and Elasticsearch Instances
-- Ability to perform Backups in one of the following modes:
+- Ability to perform backups in one of the following modes:
   - Local machine – Local machine
   - Local machine – Remote machine
   - Remote machine – Local machine
   - Remote machine – Remote machine
-- Resilient rsync file transfer between machines (Resuming after broken connections)
+- Resilient rsync file transfer between machines
-- Support for multiple simultaneous backup jobs via Session-Identifiers
+- Support for multiple simultaneous backup jobs via session-identifiers

 ## Usage